ktkieshiatownes/ktkieshiatownes/README.md

 ### *About me:*

-*I'm a Remote Tier 2 IT Support Specialist, aspiring to become a Data Analyst.*
+*I'm a Remote Tier 2 - IT Support Specialist, aspiring to become a Junior Data Analyst.*

 <details>
 <summary>My top languages...</summary>